 The first thing to decide is what you would like to collect.
 It is important to specialise, as trying to collect coins on many disparate themes or from many different eras can prove overwhelming.
 If you specialise, you are far more likely to be able to complete a collection over time and then perhaps move on to a different subject or period.

 Collecting by theme

 Taking a thematic approach can be a particularly imaginative way to collect coins.
-Following the announcement of a Royal baby and the 90th Birthday of her Majesty The Queen, collecting coins with a royal connection has never been more popular.
+Following the announcement of a Royal baby or celebrating the Platinum Wedding Anniversary, collecting coins with a royal connection has never been more popular.

 Some collectors choose to collect circulating coins and commemoratives relating to previous royal reigns while others specialise in particular sources - Royal coins from the Commonwealth, for example.
 Demand for such coins tends to reach a peak around the time of a great Royal event or anniversary.
 The beauty of a themed collection is that you can always add to it with commemorative coins marking a royal milestone or birth, for instance, and that you document history for the next generations in precious metal.

 Depending on the size of your budget, you may wish to specialise in specific precious metals when you collect coins.
 Some countries are famous for their gold- and silver coins, others are less well-known but also issue stunning coins in precious metals.